 Isn't it time you chomped on some simply scrumptious whole wheat Irish soda bread?!
 Taste the truest classic, brought to you by Jelena from Apple-Green.com.
 Foodies of the world unite!

-Parlor game to be played next time you are consuming Irish desserts and just can't stand the hypocrisy anymore.
+Parlor game to be played when consuming Irish desserts and/or unable to stand the hypocrisy anymore.
 Ideal for Patrick's festivities, or any other Irish apple cake-eating occasion.
-May turn you into a food fascist.
+Food fascists beware.

 An Gorta Mór was a KEY turning point in modern Irish history.
 But did the dependence on Irish Potatoes really cause the tragedy?
 Understand THE FACTS of the Irish Famine.

-Porter beer has long ago taken over your nearby pub.
+Porter beer long ago couped your local.
 Ever wondered why?
 Read about the dark obsession consuming Irish hearts ever further.
-Because whilst Guinness remains the quintessential image of stout, it is only one producer of an Irish dark beer that looms large on the global spectrum.
+Guinness being but only one producer of an Irish dark beer with a long shadow.

 TV cooking host and blogger David “Old Fat Guy” Farrell shares his experience of Irish cuisine.
-And brings you two recipes – Make Irish Sausage or Bake some Potato Bread.
+Bringing you two recipes – Homemade Irish Sausages & Potato Bread.